-There was a total of 1,705 public housing dwellings in Maitland as at June 2021.
-Public housing accounts for 4.6% of total housing stock in the city and a proportion above the rate for NSW at 3.7%.
+In 2021, there were 1,409 social housing dwellings in the Maitland LGA.
+Social housing accounts for 4.6% of total housing stock in the city and a proportion above the rate for NSW at 3.7%.

-As of June 2021, there were 668 applicants waiting on the social housing wait list in the Maitland allocation zone (NN03), with 49 of these listed as priority applicants who are unable to address their housing needs in the private rental market and have been assessed to be in urgent need of housing.
-The waiting time for a studio or one-bedroom or two-bedroom or four-bedroom dwelling ranges between 5-10 years, whereas for three-bedroom dwelling, the waiting time is 10 years or more.
+As of June 2022, there were 816 applicants waiting on the social housing wait list in the Maitland allocation zone (NN03), with 101 of these listed as priority applicants who are unable to address their housing needs in the private rental market and have been assessed to be in urgent need of housing.
+The waiting time for a studio or other types of dwelling ranges between 5-10 years.
 This reflects that there is unmet demand for social housing within the city for all types of dwellings.